windmill-labs/windmilldocs/docs/apps/4_app_component_library.md

 Component can be configured in three ways:

-- **Inputs** : Inputs can be connected to an output or computed using a runnable.
+- **Inputs**: inputs can be connected to an output or computed using a runnable.
-  - `Table` component has an input that can be connected to an output or computed using a runnable, which is an array of objects.
+  - e.g. `Table` component has an input that can be connected to an output or computed using a runnable, which is an array of objects.
-- **Configuration** : Property such as the button label, the text input placeholder, etc.
+- **Configuration**: property such as the button label, the text input placeholder, etc.
-  - `Table` component has a configuration property that allows you to configure the search bar: Client-side search, Server-side search, or no search.
+  - e.g. `Table` component has a configuration property that allows you to configure the search bar: Client-side search, Server-side search, or no search.

 ## Component outputs

-- **Runnable**: Some component can trigger a runnable when an event occurs, usually when a user interacts with the component.
+- **Runnable**: some component can trigger a runnable when an event occurs, usually when a user interacts with the component.
 The result of the runnable is stored in the component output in the key `result`.
 It also stores the `loading` state of the component.
-  - `Button` component can trigger a runnable when clicked.
+  - e.g. `Button` component can trigger a runnable when clicked.
 - **Own outputs**: Some component have outputs defined by the component.
-  - `Table` component has a selectedRow output
+  - e.g. `Table` component has a selectedRow output

 ## Inserting components

 Click on a component in the component library to insert it in the app canvas.
+It will be automatically positioned.

 ## Component list

 Windmill provides a set of components that can be used to build apps.
-Here is the list of the available components:
+Here is the list of the available components (constantly growing according to our users' expectations):

+- Button
+- Form
+- Form Modal
+- Text Input
+- Password Input
+- Number Input
+- Slider
+- Range
+- Date Input
+- Toggle
+- Select
+- HTML
+- Vega Lite
+- Plotly
+- Text
+- Table
+- Pie Chart
+- Bar/Line Chart
+- Scatter Chart
+- Timeseries
+- Result

+Below you will find details about each component.

 ### Button API

 The component triggers a runnable when clicked.
 If the runnable has parameters, they need to be configured in the component configuration.
 The runnable parameters are defined:

-- **Static**: The parameter is defined in the component configuration.
+- **Static**: the parameter is defined in the component configuration.
-- **Connected**: The parameter is connected to an output.
+- **Connected**: the parameter is connected to an output.

 ![Button API](../assets/apps/4_app_component_library/button.png)